 Mary was present with the twelve on the day of Pentecost when the Holy Spirit inaugurated the “last days” with the manifestation of the Church.

 The day of Pentecost didn’t inaugurate the last days.
 It was the inauguration of the believers as a body and the anointing of them to preach the gospel.
 Christ gave many more signs concerning the last days, and they are a teaching totally distinct from the day of Pentecost.
 Study it for yourself.

 The Blessed Virgin Mary is the Mother of the Church in the order of grace because she gave birth to Jesus, the Son of God, the Head of the body which is the Church.
 When he was dying on the cross Jesus gave his mother to his disciple with the words, “Behold your mother” (John 19:27).

 Here in this verse Jesus is giving someone care of his Mother because he was about to ascend to be with his Father.
 He wasn’t giving some spiritual meaning to this as Rome teaches.
-To use this scripture to teach that Mary is the Mother of the entire church is to deviate from the scripture through what is know as isogesis or taking the scripture and twisting it to teach what you want it to teach.
+To use this scripture to teach that Mary is the Mother of the entire church is to deviate from scripture through what is know as isogesis or taking the scripture and twisting it to teach what you want it to teach.
 Get a good concordance with Greek words and study this.
-Truth diffuses error every time if you are objective enough to allow that you have possibly been led astray for any amount of time.
+Truth diffuses error every time if you are objective enough to allow that you have possibly been led astray for any amount

 After the Ascension of her Son, the Virgin Mary aided the beginnings of the Church with her prayers.
 Even after her Assumption into heaven, she continues to intercede for her children,